int/int.github.com/_posts/2010-11-07-dancing-links.markdown

 can be used to solve a range of exact-cover-like problems and often it has reasonably good running time.
 All we need is to build the matrix model -- normally we use rows to denote states and columns conditions.
-And one optimzation is that we always start searching the column that has the most 1s.
+And one optimization is that we always start searching the column that has the most 1s.

 1. the classic exact cover problem.
 Just build the matrix and run the DLX.
 example: Sudoku.
 Each row is a (r,c,d) state denoting that we put digit d to